MaxHReinhardt/ArchitecturalStyleClassification/README.md

 training was performed as part of the experiments.
 Testing and refactoring are subsumed under the related tasks.

 Efforts are reported in days whereby one day corresponds to approximately 8 hours which were not necessarily worked in one piece.
-All in all model development took approximately 8 days (9 were estimated in Assignment 1).
+All in all, model development took approximately 8 days (9 were estimated in Assignment 1).

 Amount of time spend on tasks in days (estimated durations from Assignment 1 in brackets):
 * Dataset collection and preparation: 1 (0)